Yang Xianzhen

-Yang Xianzhen (杨献珍 (楊獻珍, Yáng Xiànzhēn)) (July 24, 1896 – August 25, 1992) was a Chinese Communist politician who was the tenth president of the Party School of the Central Committee of the Communist Party of China, the highest training center for party workers and leaders.
+Yang Xianzhen (杨献珍 (楊獻珍, Yáng Xiànzhēn)) (July 24, 1896 – August 25, 1992) was a Chinese Communist Party politician who was the tenth president of the Central Party School of the Chinese Communist Party, the highest training center for party workers and leaders.
 Yang served as its president from 1955 to 1961.

-He became surrounded by the One Divides Into Two controversy in 1964 when his Two Unite into One philosophical concept was interpreted as supporting capitalist restoration.
+He became surrounded by the One Divides into Two controversy in 1964 when his Two Unite into One philosophical concept was interpreted as supporting capitalist restoration.

 Yang died in Beijing in 1992.